Dame Gruev: 1894 to 1902

 In August 1895, Gruev initiated Hristo Popkotsev into the Organization, a teacher from Štip at the Bulgarian school in Adrianople, and on behalf of the Central Committee, obligated him with the creation of a committee of the Organization in the Adrianople vilayet.
 In 1896, he was appointed as a school inspector in the Thessaloniki area by the Exarchate, using his position to actively recruit members for IMRO.
 In 1897, Gruev was also one of the founders of the Society against Serbs.
 In the same year, he organized the killing of Serbian renegade Peychinovich.
 Gruev had been unemployed since the beginning of 1897/1898, because of accusations of atheism made against him by the conservative president of the Bulgarian Commune in Thessaloniki.
 During this period the relations between IMRO and the Supreme Macedonian-Adrianople Committee (SMAC) were tense.
-Because of Gruev's attitude towards SMAC, on many occasions they tried to discredit him in a effort to remove him from the Central Committee.
+Because of Gruev's attitude towards SMAC, on many occasions they tried to discredit him in an effort to remove him from the Central Committee.
 In 1898, Gruev had a meeting with the Bulgarian prime minister Konstantin Stoilov in which a potential cooperation with IMRO was discussed, after the meeting Gruev felt disappointed.
 At Stoilov's insistence that the forced collection of money from the population be stopped, Gruev requested that the Bulgarian government allocate additional funds for weapons, but it was refused.
 Later in a meeting with the Bulgarian diplomat Atanas Shopov, Gruev suggested that the government did not keep its promises and was not honest towards the Organization, and stated that "we cannot conform to their policies and wishes, but will work independently and fight it, just as we fight all our opponents".
 At Gruev's insistence, the forcible collection of money from the population in Bulgaria continued, and the firm position that the Bulgarian government against these actions led to serious disagreements.